 Book Mar Adentro with Small Luxury Hotels of the World from US$496 per night (two sharing) on a B&B basis (www.slh.com/maradentro; 0800 0482 314)

 Aeromexico flies from London Heathrow to Mexico City 6 times a week (daily from April 2017) with the Boeing 787 Dreamliner.
 Prices start at £2129,00 in Clase Premier, £636,00 return in Economy.

-**Mar Adentro is a member of the STARA and Small Luxury Hotels of the World groups**
+**Mar Adentro is a member of the Small Luxury Hotels of the World groups**